JamesRMullaney/Recent-Activity-in-44-517-02-Group-6-PyFlink-PageRank/tutorialFiles/job3/installingHomebrewAndFlink.md

 1. Install Java if you have not already
     - Java is reuquired for this installation.
 If you are unsure if you have a valid Java version (1.8.0+ Version+), use the following command: ```  java -version ```.
 2. After Java has been verified, begin the installation for [Homebrew]("https://brew.sh").
-You can find the tutorial instructions here.
+You can find the detailed tutorial instructions [here]("https://brew.sh").
+Below are some general instructions / tips:

     a.
-My name is peanut butter, and I want to be my jelly ;D
+On your desktop, open Terminal.
     b.
+Within Terminal, enter the following commnad in its current directory.<br>
+        > Note: When running the command, you may be prompted for your passsword.
+Just type in your appleID password, if that is what you are logged in last night.</br>
     c.